Questions & Answers: Human Resources

-If completing the hard copy, take the form to Heather Kiesel in the college HR office, D4-9.
+If completing the hard copy, take the form to Kristy Spear in the college HR office, D4-9.
 A letter from Dr. Boyd Robinson will be included in the packet sent to the U. S. Department of Justice, Drug Enforcement Administration.
-Renewal Applications for Registration (DEA Form 224) can be completed online in the same manner by clicking on “Applications and On-Line Forms.
+Renewal Applications for Registration (DEA Form 224) can be completed online in the same manner by clicking on “Applications and On-Line Forms.”

 How do I get a teaching permit?

-To obtain a teaching permit, the following information must be submitted to Heather Kiesel in the college HR office, D4-9:
+To obtain a teaching permit, the following information must be submitted to Kristy Spear in the college HR office, D4-9:

 - Copy of a curriculum vitae